zeddidragon/sgott/README.md

 SGO Transformation Tool
 =======================

-SGOTT will be a tool that can parse and write SGO files.
-It's currently under development.
+SGOTT is a tool that can parse and write SGO files.

 Usage:
 ```bash